tmoroney/tmoroney/README.md

 <!-- Brief Description -->
 <pre>
 📚 I'm a 4th year Computer Science student at <a href="https://www.tcd.ie/">Trinity College Dublin</a>
-⚡ My best languages are Javascript and Python
+🚀 Best languages are Java, Javascript and Python
-🌞 I recently completed a summer internship at <a href="https://www.channelsight.com/">ChannelSight</a> (web crawling) 🏢 Starting 7-month internship at <a href="https://www.workday.com/">Workday</a> in February 2024
+🌞 Interned at <a href="https://www.channelsight.com/">ChannelSight</a> last summer (web crawling) 🏢 Currently a Software Engineer Intern at <a href="https://www.workday.com/">Workday</a>
 </pre>

 <!-- Statistics -->